Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 f1_score(y_test, y_pred_class)
 ```
 <br>
-Running this code gives us:
+Running this code gave me:

-* Classification Accuracy = **0.866** meaning we correctly predicted the class of 86.6% of test set observations
+* Classification Accuracy = **0.866** meaning I correctly predicted the class of 86.6% of test set observations
-* Precision = **0.784** meaning that for our *predicted* delivery club signups, we were correct 78.4% of the time
+* Precision = **0.784** meaning that for my *predicted* delivery club signups, I was correct 78.4% of the time
-* Recall = **0.69** meaning that of all *actual* delivery club signups, we predicted correctly 69% of the time
+* Recall = **0.69** meaning that of all *actual* delivery club signups, I predicted correctly 69% of the time
 * F1-Score = **0.734**

-Since our data is *somewhat* imbalanced, looking at these metrics rather than just Classification Accuracy on its own - is a good idea, and gives us a much better understanding of what our predictions mean!
-We will use these same metrics when applying other models for this task and can compare how they stack up.
+Since my data was *somewhat* imbalanced, looking at these metrics rather than just Classification Accuracy on its own - was a good idea, and gave me a much better understanding of what my predictions mean!
+I used these same metrics when applying other models for this task and compared how they stacked up.

 <br>
 ### Finding The Optimal Classification Threshold <a name="logreg-opt-threshold"></a>